TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/do_now.md

 ## Do Now
-Open and save a new file called 'my_file.py' in the IDE.
+Open and save a new file called `my_file.py` in the IDE.
 Run a program by typing `python3 my_file.py` into the terminal.
-Practice typing the following expressions and  running.
-Write down what you tried and what happened.
+Practice typing the following expressions and running the code.

 `2 * 3 * 5`
 <br>